May 4th 2023

 Length: 95 mins

-to be a Marine.
-A challenging combo.
+© Roadshow - gay, black and training to be a Marine.
+A challenging combo. |

 Ellis French (Jeremy Pope) is a young black man, adrift in the world and rejected by his mother Inez (Gabrielle Union) who cannot accept that he is gay.
 In a bid to get his life and self-esteem together he decides to enlist as a recruit for the Marines.
 There he must endure the most gruelling training regime and ongoing prejudice from his fellow recruits.
 Pope was nominated for a Best Actor at the Golden Globes 2023.
 And what a moving and powerful performance it is, possibly the beating heart of this film.
 The opening scenes where French is on the street feel a bit forced and clunky.
 The army training experience is one we have seen on our screens many times before - screaming sadistic drill sergeants, rigorous punishments, relentless exercising through pain, rivalry, cameraderie and bullying among the men, with several recognisable personality stereotypes.
 But there are more nuanced deeply emotional layers, as director Bratton has based this story upon his own experience.
 Counterbalancing the toxic macho ethos embodied in the military, is the depiction of the bonds that develop, and, in several of the characters, an empathy we wouldn't expect: a fellow recruit singled out for being Muslim who stands up for French, and Rosales, an instructor who lets his own compassion shine through.
-Ellis's dogged determination to keep his sense of self and to push through his training makes him an admirable and engaging central character and elevates the film to something more than your average army flick.
+Ellis's dogged determination to keep his sense of self and to push through his training makes him an admirable and engaging central character and elevates the film to something more than your average army flick.3.5 - well recommended

 Dir: Tarik Saleh